Nakshatra12/Task-7-Configure-Load-Balancing-and-Auto-Scaling-for-a-Web-Application/README.md

 ### Health Check	: Periodic test to verify if a backend instance is healthy and responding.

 ### Scaling Policy :	Defines when to add or remove instances (e.g., CPU > 60%).

+## Screenshots

+- Backend Instances

+- Apache2

+- 2 Instances Active

+- Load balancer

+- Instance Groups

+## ⚙️ Step-by-Step Implementation

+### 1️⃣ Create a Basic Web App

+### 2️⃣ Create a Startup Script (Automates Setup)

+### 3️⃣ Create an Instance Template

+### 4️⃣ Create a Managed Instance Group

+### 5️⃣ Verify VM Instances

+### 6️⃣ Create a Load Balancer

+### 7️⃣ Configure the Backend

+### 8️⃣ Configure the Frontend

+### 9️⃣ Review and Create Load Balancer

+### 🔟 Test the Load Balancer

+### 1️⃣1️⃣ Test Auto Scaling

+### 1️⃣2️⃣ Monitor and Clean Up

+## Outcome

+- By completing this task, I learned to:

+- Set up a Load Balancer for multiple VMs

+- Implement Auto Scaling for variable traffic

+- Use Health Checks for reliability

+- Understand scalable architecture design on GCP